vuejs/vetur/README.md

 ## Demo

-Try for yourself on this file: [demo/vetur.vue](https://github.com/octref/vetur/blob/master/demo/vetur.vue).
+Try for yourself on this project: [vue-hackernews-2.0](https://github.com/vuejs/vue-hackernews-2.0).

 ## Setup